RedisLabs/redislabs-docs/content/rs/databases/configure/synchronization-mode.md

 This is called centralized synchronization.

-To prepare a database to use distributed synchronization you must first make sure that the database [proxy policy]({{< relref "/rs/administering/designing-production/networking/multiple-active-proxy.md" >}}) is defined so that either each node has a proxy endpoint or each master shard has a proxy endpoint.
+To prepare a database to use distributed synchronization you must first make sure that the database [proxy policy]({{< relref "/rs/administering/designing-production/networking/multiple-active-proxy.md" >}}) is defined so that either each node has a proxy endpoint or each primary(master) shard has a proxy endpoint.
 After you have multiple proxies for the database, you can configure the database synchronization to use distributed synchronization.